Privacy By Design as a System Design Strategy: Part 1

 Let’s consider the following system which consists of 4 components.
 Each of these components is involved in PII data storing and processing in some capacity.
 For instance, sales app contains PII data from customers and sales team members and HR app contains PII data of all the employees.

-The obvious problem here is that when you have multiple components which process PII data you need to evaluate all of these components when you prepare for particular privacy regulation and it multiplies cost and time factors.
+The obvious problem here is that when you have multiple components that process PII data you need to evaluate all of these components when you prepare for particular privacy regulation and it multiplies cost and time factors.
 In contrast to that, when you have only one component which stores and handles all PII data, you only have to worry about that component in terms of privacy regulatory requirements.
 Additionally, it also enhances the chance of data breaches as well.

 The following diagram depicts the same system after moving PII data into a separate component.